École Secondaire Beaumont Composite High School

-The Fitness Centre is currently being renovated and will re-open, along with a second gym, in early 2022.
+The Fitness Centre was recently renovated and students and staff are excited to have this incredible space available for use again.
 This space is staffed by a certified fitness trainer and is fully equipped with a vast variety of cardio equipment, including treadmills, bikes, rowing machines, elliptical cross-trainers as well as weights and strength training equipment.
+The fitness centre is used by students in PE and Sports Performance as well as on their own being supervised by the on-site fitness trainer.

 Every student must complete Physical Education 10 (minimum 3 credit) in order to graduate.
 All students should lead a healthy and active lifestyle, and a great way to start is through a physical education class.
 Daily active living is the theme of the entire Physical Education program, and is explored through four main outcomes: movement activities, health benefits, interacting positively with others and personal responsibility.